 Remember: If your furnace is running, you don’t want to close off too many vents – that will restrict airflow.

-3. Turn Your Furnace Off When Work is Being Done
+3. Turn Your Furnace Off When Work is in Progress

 When work is going on in your home, you should turn your furnace or air conditioner off.
 This will help prevent excess dirt and debris from potentially damaging your home heating and cooling systems.